Bonded Finance (BOND) Trading Up 9.7% Over Last 7 Days

 Bonded Finance Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Bonded Finance directly using US dollars.
-Investors seeking to trade Bonded Finance should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bonded Finance using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Bonded Finance directly using U.S. dollars.
+Investors seeking to acquire Bonded Finance should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bonded Finance using one of the exchanges listed above.

 Receive News & Updates for Bonded Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bonded Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.